 This Strategic Plan, with its foundation based in Community and membership input, continually revisits the Department's pillars (Mission, Values, and Vision) and sets forth a continuous improvement plan that offers a road map for a justifiable and sustainable future.
-This document and each of its goals are updated constantly, and revisited annually to ensure that your Fire Department continues to meet the ever changing demands of providing Emergency Services to our Community.
-In this revision (2017), we have once again updated, revised, and/or added new strategic initiatives all with the goal of increasing the quality of service we deliver during each emergency response or public encounter.
+This document and each of its goals are updated constantly, and revisited annually to insure that your Fire Department continues to meet the ever changing demands of providing Emergency Services to our Community.
+In this revision (2016), we have removed three goals that were completed (Community Relations, Workforce, and Interagency Relationships), and through a Strategic Planning update process, we have added two new goals of Patient Transport and Volunteer Firefighter Program.
+These two new goals reflect the need for focus in these areas as we constantly attempt to improve the service delivery to our Community.